Teacher(s)

 Content

-The course aims to support the acquisition of Dutch grammar and phonetics.
-It consists of three distinct but interconnected parts.
+The course aims to support the process of acquiring Dutch grammar and phonetics.
+It consists of three distinct but interconnected parts:

-• An introduction to Dutch pronunciation, in particular sentence stress, word stress, assimilation and typical Dutch sounds, using a contrastive approach in order to make students aware of the communicative challenges linked to a good command of pronunciation.
+- Introduction to Dutch phonetics/phonology, focusing in particular on sentence stress, word stress, assimilation, and typical Dutch sounds, using a contrastive approach to raise students’ awareness of the communicative importance of accurate pronunciation.

 Teaching methods